 Thorny Bougainvillea: The One & Only Climbing Beauty

-What different Bougainvillea flower colors are available?
+What different Bougainvillea flower colours are available?

 Are Bougainvillea flowers real flowers?

-Growing Bougainvillea plants.
+Growing Bougainvillea plants

 Which area is best for Bougainvillea plants?